 One final activity that Daddario actively engages in during his experience with grief is his focus on language and unpacking different words which now had a new meaning for him.
 He discusses the words solve, resolve, unresolved and buoy and how they all gave him insight into his grieving process.
 His analysis of the Ancient Greek word therapeuein, which Michel Foucault lectured on, was especially intriguing to me.
 Foucault says of this word:

 Therapeuein means in Greek three things.
 Therapeuein means, of course, to perform a medical action whose purpose is to cure or to treat.
 However, therapeuein is also the activity of the servant who obeys and serves his master.
 Finally, therapeuein is to worship (render un culte).
 Now, therapeuein heauton means at the same time to give medical care to oneself, to be one’s own servant, and to devote oneself to oneself.

 It is this last definition of therapeuein that Daddario truly grasps and practices throughout his grief process.
 His self-care is active—he writes, reads, cries, discusses, lights candles, and jogs—which all are the best methods for him of being his own servant.
 The biggest and most important lesson for me in this piece of writing is that in the grieving process we must each find our own soothing activities that bring us the greatest devotion to self-care.

 This title is published by Ugly Ducking Presse, which indie press I recently discovered through their collection of poems Written in the Dark which are translated from the Russian.
 I am so excited to find these brave, small publishers that bring us such profound pieces of literature.
 What are your favorite small press finds?

-My day job is teaching Latin and Ancient Greek at an independent day and boarding school.
 I enjoy books in various genres, but especially literary fiction, literature in translation, historical fiction, history, short stories and travel writing and poetry.
 I know Latin and Ancient Greek so classics are my specialty.